Corn gluten meal: Animal feed

 Corn gluten meal is commonly used as livestock feed containing about 65% crude protein.
 It can be a source of protein, energy, and pigments for livestock, and is used in pet foods for digestibility.
 Corn gluten meal is occasionally confused for corn gluten feed, which instead has approximately 22% crude protein and is a mixture of bran, steep liquor, and maize germ oil from the milling process.

-Food Flavorings
+Food flavorings

-Corn gluten is used in the manufacture of Hydrolyzed Vegetable Protein (HVP) a common food flavor.
+Corn gluten is used in the manufacture of hydrolyzed vegetable protein, a common food flavoring.